 All incidents and near misses are to be recorded in the Fred.
 Olsen company's HSE incident database.
-Incident reports will be transmitted to relevant stakeholders as needed/as required by contract.
+Incident reports will be transmitted to relevant stakeholders as needed or required by contract.
 In order to provide systematic reporting and statistics, key data about the incident is collected in an HSE Incident Report.

 HSE req.
-037 HSE Incident Report

-- 1) All incidents shall be recorded as an HSE Incident Report
+046 HSE Incident Report

-- 2) The HSE Incident Report shall be sent within 24 hours after the incident occurred, and shall as a minimum include the following information:

-- a.
-Title
+- 1) All incidents shall be recorded as an HSE Incident Report - 2) The HSE Incident Report shall be sent within 24 hours after the incident occurred, and shall as a minimum include the following information: - a.
+Title c.
+WHO

+- h.
+Recommended actions\

 - b.
 Type of incident

-- c.
-WHO
+- i.
+Reported by

+- j.
+Actual severity

 - d.
 WHEN

+- k.
+Potential severity

 - e.
 WHERE

 - f.
 WHAT

 - g.
 WHY

-- h.
-Recommended actions

-- i.
-Reported by

-- j.
-Actual severity

-- k.
-Potential severity

 - 3) Photos, detailed descriptions, relevant documents, etc. should be attached to the report

 - 4) A person's name shall not be listed in an HSE Incident Report.
-Role names are to be used instead, and any injured persons should be describes as 'IP'.
+Role names are to be used instead, and any injured persons should be described as 'IP'.
 Personal data of the IP shall be sent separately